Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

-The variable duration of the recordings prevents efficient utilization of the GPU.
-Therefore, in every training iteration, a window is randomly cropped from each recording.
-The syllables do not occur randomly in the birdsong, and their temporal order has a certain structure that should be captured by the model.
-Hence, a large 10-second cropping window is used for the main task of syllable detection, in both supervised training and semi-supervised post-training.
-At inference time, the test recordings are processed in full length without cropping, allowing the models to leverage the learned structural dependency of syllables in song patterns.
-As the SSL pretraining methods are not strongly dependent on the full structure of a song, a shorter 3-second cropping window is used for them to facilitate the experiments.
-The recordings shorter than the prespecified window sizes are zero-padded to enable batch processing.
+\textbf{Handling variable duration}: The variable recording durations prevent efficient utilization of the GPU.
+Therefore, in each training iteration, a random window is cropped from each recording.
+A caveat is that syllables do not occur randomly in birdsong, and their temporal order exhibits a syntactic structure that the model should capture.
+Hence, a large 10-second cropping window is used for the main task of syllable detection, in both supervised training and Semi-SL post-training.
+At inference time, the test recordings are processed in full length without cropping, allowing the models to leverage the learned structural dependencies among syllables within song patterns.
+SSL methods are less dependent on a song's full structure.
+Hence, a shorter 3-second cropping window is used to facilitate the experiments.
+The recordings shorter than the prespecified window sizes are zero-padded to enable batch processing during training.

-The proposed model processes spectrograms with high temporal resolution.
-A recording waveform is transformed into a power spectrogram using a centered fft window of 512 samples ($\sim 11.5$ ms) and a hop length of 64 ($\sim 1.5$ ms).
-The spectrograms were compressed to the decibel scale and further min-max normalized to $[0, 1]$ range \cite{GHAFFARI2024102573}.
-A batch of input is denoted by $x \in \mathbb{R}^{B \times T \times F}$, where $B$ is the batch size, $F$ is the number of frequency bins, and $T$ indicates the number of time frames.
-A corresponding batch of labels is denoted by $y \in \{1, \dots, C\}^{B \times T}$, which is a sequence of $C-1$ individual-specific syllable categories plus the background class for $T$ time frames.
-The background is assigned to originally unlabeled time frames \cite{cohen2022automated}.
+\textbf{Preprocessing and features}: The proposed model processes spectrograms with high temporal resolution.
+A recording waveform is transformed into a power spectrogram using a centered fft window of 512 samples ($11.5$~ms) and a hop length of 64 ($1.5$~ms).
+The spectrograms were compressed to the decibel scale, and further min-max normalized to $[0, 1]$ range~\cite{GHAFFARI2024102573}.